afohoudou985/afo-hotel/README.md

 ## Motivation

-This project was created as a 12th grade Computer Science Project.
+This project was created as a 5th grade BTS Project.
 Extra efforts were put in to make it stand out among others' projects, and since it was never meant to be used in real life, practicality was not the top most concern.

 <details>
     <summary>More info...</summary>